Bill Cosby sexual assault retrial: What's happened so far

 First mistrial

-Prosecutors immediately promised to retry Cosby, who was free from prison on a $1 million bail.
+Prosecutors immediately promised to retry Cosby, who was freed from prison on $1 million bail.